Artwork depicting the "Gunfight on Juneau Wharf" was being produced

 A Skagway artists rendition of Soapy Smith on

-Juneau Company Wharf moments before he confronted Frank Reid.
-There are way too many people in the back ground.
-Soapy
+Juneau Company Wharf moments before he confronts Frank Reid.
+There are too many townspeople in the piece.
+Soapy appears

-appears to be wearing a string-tie that went out in the 1860s and it looks like he is wearing cowboy boots as opposed to civilian
+to be wearing a string-tie, which went out of style in the 1860s and it looks like he is wearing cowboy boots as opposed to

-dress shoes that he was known to wear.
-The Winchester should be draped over his right shoulder.
+civilian business shoes that he was known to wear.
+The Winchester should be draped over his right shoulder but whose to say

 Courtesy of John Culligan

-piece comes from John "Grub" Culligan, our Historical Weapons Analyst.
-Made in 2008 it is one of the very first
+piece comes from John "Grub" Culligan, the Trust's Historical Weapons Analyst.
+Made in 2008 it is one of the

-depictions and the only currently published piece that shows Jesse Murphy shooting and killing Soapy Smith rather
+very first depictions and the first published piece that shows Jesse Murphy shooting and killing Soapy Smith rather than

-on Juneau Wharf made to date.
-The reason for this is that he and Alias Soapy Smith author Jeff Smith combined
+of the shootout on Juneau Wharf made to date.
+The reason for this is that he and Alias Soapy Smith author

-their talents.
-Jeff and Andy examined all of Jeff's historical information including the hundreds of period photographs
+Jeff Smith combined their talents.
+Jeff and Andy examined all of Jeff's historical information including the hundreds